cookiecutter-flask/cookiecutter-flask/{{cookiecutter.app_name}}/README.md

 npm start  # run the webpack dev server and flask server using concurrently
 ```

+Go to `http://localhost:8080`.
 You will see a pretty welcome screen.

 #### Database Initialization (locally)